zranger1/PixelblazePatterns/README.md

 # PixelblazePatterns
 Patterns for Pixelblaze LED controller

+## oasis.js
+ Peaceful light dances on waves of green and blue.

+ A quiet space to rest and reflect on what we've lost in this strangest of years, and to remember the beauty that remains, and the tasks that must still be begun and finished...

+ Inspired by FASTLed's Pacifica effect

 ## linesplash.js
 Creates "waves", drawn as a line on a 2D LED matrix, by randomly dropping objects from random heights into a linear "pond".